MeikBehr/portfolio/README.md

 * Animated skill/progress cards, smooth section transitions (motion safe, prefers-reduced-motion respected)
 * PHP-based backend for secure contact form submission (server-side validation)
 * Image optimization, webmanifest, favicons, and mobile app meta
-* All project links marked as “private, non-WCAG” where relevant
+* All project links marked as “private, non-WCAG” or “legacy” where relevant

+## **About the Project Links**

+Some project links included in this portfolio intentionally point to older, less polished, or non-accessible apps.
+They are included to transparently demonstrate my learning path and growth as a developer.
+Not all linked projects meet the same standards as this portfolio, but are shown for completeness and progression.

 ## **How to Run Locally**